 Issue this command to test the configurations.

 This step is again optional.
-However, we recommend to add host entry to map the ip address with the testing domain.
+However, we recommend adding a host entry to map the ip address with the testing domain.
 This will allow you to use the domain name directly in the browser.

 Use this command to check the IP address of your system.